Derwent Valley Railway (Tasmania): Restoration

 purchased the assets of the Tasmanian Locomotive Company, who had been operating excursion trains on the line.
 The Society established its operating base at New Norfolk, although initially operating out of the Hobart suburb of Claremont.
 It continued operating passenger trains on the line to Maydena.
 The Derwent Valley Line was closed beyond New Norfolk in 1995, and so the Society operated to other destinations.
 Although the line remained under Tasrail ownership, in 1999 the line was reopened by the society to Hayes, then in 2000 to Westerway and then to National Park in 2003 (37 km from New Norfolk).
 The society now trades as Derwent Valley Railway Inc. The Society now has 11 locomotives (4 steam, 4 diesel-electric, 1 diesel-hydraulic and 2 diesel-mechanical), 9 carriages, and 11 wagons.

 Two of Tasrail's freight services regularly used the section from Bridgewater to the Norske Skog paper mill at Boyer, carrying paper to Burnie for export, and the other supplying the plant with coal and timber from the north of the state.

 The present

 In October 2005, Pacific National, who had taken over commercial running of the TasRail network, closed the Derwent Valley Line west of New Norfolk.
 This effectively stopped the running of the heritage railway.
 In May 2006, Pacific National came to a new agreement with the Tasmanian Government which included returning all tracks and rail lands to government ownership.

 Derwent Valley Railway Inc. are currently in negotiations to regain access to the Derwent Valley Line with a view to restoring it to operation for tourist trains.

+The Derwent Valley Railway is currently restoring a short section of their line in the New Norfolk yards between Black River Road and Third Avenue, with plans to restore the line around 3km towards Boyer once trains are running in the yard, with hopes to one day run trains much furthur up the line to Westerway and National Park.